 Address: Budapest, Vámház krt.
 1-3, 1093 Hungary

 The Great Market Hall of Budapest was part of the city’s efforts at the end of the 19th century to provide accessible food supplies for the local people.
-The city constructed five indoor markets in total, the Great Market Hall being the largest and most iconic.
+The city constructed five indoor markets, the Great Market Hall being the largest and most iconic.